Arwa-Abbas/Pharmora/README.md

 ### **💊 Pharmacist**

-* Verifies prescriptions from patients and doctors
-* Manages inventory (add, update, remove stock)
+* Manages medicine inventory by requesting stock from supplier
 * Prepares orders and updates order status
 * Coordinates with suppliers for restocking